supremeimposter/My-Vault/GATE/Linear-Algebra/Linearly Dependent and Independent Vectors.md

 $$
 v_1 = - \frac{1}{c_1} (v_2 c_2 + v_3 c_3 + \cdots + v_n c_n)
 $$

+> [!perspective]
+> A homogenous equation can be used to say whether the columns of a matrix are LD or LI.

 ---
 > [!header] Single Vector Set
 - If a set has only a single vector $\{v\}$, then there are two cases to satisfy the homogenous system $cv = 0$